Research

 2 Bambusa assamica View

-3 Bambusa balcooa, commonly referred Baluka View
+3 Bambusa balcooa View

-4 Dendrocalamus stocksii View
+4 Pseudoxytenanthera stocksii View

-5 Bambusa bamboos View
+5 Bambusa bambos View

-6 Bambusa var. gigantea View
+6 Bambusa bambos var. gigantea View

 7 Bambusa burmanica, View